HVML/PurC/README.md

 The source tree of Purring Cat contains the following modules:

 - `include/`: The global header files.
-- `src/mycore/`: Some basic utilities from MyHTML.
-- `src/parser/`: The HVML parser and HTML parser.
-The HVML parser reads a HVML document and creates a vDOM.
 - `src/ports/`: The ports for different operating systems, such as a POSIX-compliant system or Windows.
-- `src/interpreter/`: The interpreter of vDOM.
-- `src/json-eval/`: The parser of JSON evaluation expression.
+- `src/mycore/`: Some basic and common utilities from MyHTML.
+- `src/variant/`: The variant and variant creatation tree.
+- `src/myhtml/`: The HTML parser.
+The HTML parser reads a HTML document and creates a eDOM.
+- `src/myhvml/`: The HVML parser.
+The HTML parser reads a HVML document and creates a vDOM.
-- `src/json-objects/`: The built-in dynamic JSON objects.
+- `src/dvobjs/`: The built-in dynamic variant objects.
-- `src/webui-renderer/`: A simplified HTML/CSS renderer.
+- `src/purc/`: The HVML interpreter.
 - `src/bindings/`: The bindings for Python, Lua, and other programming languages.
 - `test/`: The unit test programs.
 - `docs/`: Some notes for developers.